 - From there, we just stand back in awe and see how high they’ll go!

 * Update 2014: Some of the cable companies, such as HBO and Showtime, are now presenting productions that rival theatrical releases; they deal with substantive and challenging content, and are granted the budget to attract top talent in cast and crew (ex: HBO’s Behind the Candelabra).
-Thus, as long as the film is readily available via Netflix (not the perfect standard, but the simplest), the theatrical release requirement is lifted.
+Thus, as long as the film is readily available via Netflix or Amazon Prime (not the perfect standard, but the simplest), the theatrical release requirement is lifted.

 Awaiting The 10+ Titan™

 People often ask me who I think the first 10+ Titan™ will be.
 Were I a betting woman, my money would be on Edward Norton, Philip Seymour Hoffman, or Johnny Depp (in that order).
 There are other guys as well, but these three just seem to be smokin’ along – Norton hit an astonishing 6 Roles in 11 years (mindblowing), so with the right script selection he could nail this in a hurry.
 Depp’s right on his heels, though, with more opportunity given the fantastical characters he tends toward.